ajdecon/ansible-pi-cluster/README.md

 the playbooks.

-Ansible is a really cool tool for automating system configuration tasks, so I automated most of the software configuration with Ansible.
+Ansible is a really cool tool for automating system configuration tasks, so I automated most of the software configuration with Ansible playbooks.
+However, I did all the OS provisioning and networking manually.
 This set of playbooks will set up an HPC cluster with some of the following libraries and services: